-Important Activities - 90-Day Look Ahead
+Important Activities - 90-Day Look Ahead (by the end of December 2019)

-- Right of Way acquisition to be completed.

-- Utilities relocation to be completed.

-- Construction of wayside facilities to be completed.

-- Package G construction to commence.

-- Construction of the Train Wash Facility, Warehouse Building, Transportation Building and Yard Tracks to be completed.
+- Right of Way acquisition to be completed, with the exception of one condemnation. - Package A systems installation to be completed. - Package P design of the base contract scope to be completed. - Package G construction start - Maintenance yard construction to be completed. - Construction of the Train Wash Facility, Warehouse Building, Maintenance of Way Building, Transportation Building and Yard Tracks to be completed. - Commissioning of yard systems and dynamic testing with WMATA trains to be completed. - Maintenance yard site work to be completed.